krb5/krb5/doc/rst_source/krb_build/options2configure.rst

  ---program-prefix=PREFIX

      Prepend *PREFIX* to the names of the programs when installing them.
-For example, specifying '\-\-program-prefix=mit-' at the configure time will cause the program named *abc* to be installed as *mit-abc*.
+For example, specifying 'program-prefix=mit-' at the configure time will cause the program named *abc* to be installed as *mit-abc*.

  --program-suffix=SUFFIX

      Append *SUFFIX*  to the names of the programs when installing them.
-For example, specifying '\-\-program-suffix=-mit' at the configure time will cause the program named *abc* to be installed as *abc-mit*.
+For example, specifying 'program-suffix=-mit' at the configure time will cause the program named *abc* to be installed as *abc-mit*.

  --program-transform-name=PROGRAM